Certain foods may interact with medication

 Food and medicine interact in two ways: A particular food may block absorption of a drug, which lowers the dose the person receives; or the food may increase absorption of the medication, resulting in a potential overdose.
 Age, weight and gender can also impact how the body responds to a given drug.
 However, in most cases, an interaction between food and medicine only occurs if the person consumes significant portions of that particular food.
 Small quantities are not usually cause for concern.

-For example, Grapefruit juice provides vitamin C, potassium and lycopene.
-But chemicals in grapefruit juice and grapefruit pulp interfere with the enzymes that break down (metabolize) various drugs in the digestive system, such certain calcium channel blockers and cholesterol-lowering drugs.
+For example, grapefruit juice provides vitamin C, potassium and lycopene.
+But chemicals in grapefruit juice and grapefruit pulp interfere with the enzymes that break down (metabolize) various drugs in the digestive system, such as certain calcium channel blockers and cholesterol-lowering drugs.
 The result can be excessively high levels of these drugs in the blood and an increased risk of potentially serious side effects.

 Mixing alcohol with medications such as valium, etc can have deadly complications.